 Scapular pull-ups are an excellent way to go about building up to a pull-up.
 They are a little confusing to explain, but the exercise itself is incredibly useful.
 The general idea of it is to hang from the bar with your arms fully extended.

-Once you’re at your lowest, perform a reverse shrug type movement to lower yourself even further and back to rest again.
-This is one of the muscles that is not really trained by doing anything other than a pull-up, and therefore it's essential that you build it up before you can go for gold.
+Once you’re at your lowest, perform a reverse shrug-type movement to lower yourself even further and back to rest again.
+This is one of the muscles that are not really trained by doing anything other than a pull-up, and therefore it’s essential that you build it up before you can go for gold.